markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 * Round number
 * Game Over

 Adding these messages will improve the player's experience, always a bonus with game jam judges.
-Earlier in this lesson we removed our welcome message: `alert("Welcome to Robot Gladiator!")` from our `fight()` function.
+Earlier in this lesson we removed our welcome message: `alert("Welcome to Robot Gladiators!")` from our `fight()` function.
 Let's place it back into our game and add the round number.
 #### Add the Round Number
 We will consider a new round to start a when a new enemy robot is introduced to fight.
 Since enemy robots will be introduced in the `for` loop which iterates through the `enemyNames` array, this would seem to be a great place to start.
 Inside he `while` loop wouldn't be as good of an option since the enemy robot exists there in many game states due to the consecutive rounds of fighting.